cangSDARM/react-query-web-i18n/docs/reference/useMutation.md

 - `meta: Record<string, unknown>`
   - Optional
   - If set, stores additional information on the mutation cache entry that can be used as needed.
 It will be accessible wherever the `mutation` is available (eg. `onError`, `onSuccess` functions of the `MutationCache`).
+- `context?: React.Context<QueryClient | undefined>`
+  - Use this to use a custom React Query context.
+Otherwise, `defaultContext` will be used.

 **Returns**